ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <li> Appear to be two main groups of data, one with smaller radius and mass, another with larger.</li>
 <li> A few outliers on the ends.</li>
 <li> radius and mass appear to correlate.</li>
-<li> Significant fluctuations in planet mass and radius - the heaviest planet is ______x heavier than Earth.
-This may be understood by the fact that radius and mass. </li>
+<li> Significant fluctuations in planet mass and radius - the heaviest planet is 10000x heavier than Earth.
+This may be understood by the fact that mass increases exponentially with respect to radius. </li>
 </ul>
+<div style="height: 20px;"></div>

 However planets differ greatly in their compositions and densities so we would expect there to be quite a bit of fluctuation.